theteknocat/drupal-updater/README.md

 ### Update Sites

 Runs the drupal updates on all the sites in the drupalup.sites.yml file.
 This is the default command and does not have to be supplied as an argument when calling the script.
+This is the default command.

-Command: `drupalup update`
+Command: `drupalup [update]`

 Options: